 What is the PreACT Test?
-NOTE: PreACT - the precurser to actual ACT college entrance exam
+NOTE: PreACT - the precursor to actual ACT college entrance exam

-PreACT simulates the ACT testing experience within a shorter test window on all four ACT test subjects: English, math, reading and science http://www.act.org/content/dam/act/unsecured/documents/PreACT_info.pdf
+PreACT simulates the ACT testing experience within a shorter test window on all four ACT test subjects: English, math, reading and science Click HERE for more information

 Why take the PreACT Test at WEST?

-Results predict future success on the ACT test, and provide both current achievement and projected future ACT test scores on the familiar 1-36 ACT score scale http://www.act.org/content/act/en/products-and-services/preact.html
+Results predict future success on the ACT test, and provide both current achievement and projected future ACT test scores on the familiar 1-36 ACT score scale HERE

 Who can take the PreACT Test?

-The PreACT Test is primarily for 10th grade students, but it is available for 9th, 11th, and 12th grades also
+The PreACT Test is primarily for 10th grade students, but it is available for grades 9, 11, and 12 also

 ANY student can take this test at WEST - whether attending WEST or not